🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Final Touches To Tie It All Together

-• Scent: Diffuser or linen spray for hotel-level freshness.
+• Scent: A diffuser or linen spray for that fresh, just-cleaned feeling.

 • Sound: A compact Bluetooth speaker mounted out of the way.